hanelo/M2-AI-SMPE-2025-HanaeTafza/README.md

 This is the main performance evaluation project.

 🟪 peer evaluation/
-Contains your computational document for MOOC Module 3 (e.g. weekly CO₂ dataset):
+Contains the computational document for MOOC Module 3 (e.g. weekly CO₂ dataset):

 notebook (.ipynb)

-exported .pdf

-README with the submission link